-NCERT notes on important topics for the UPSC IAS exam preparation.
+NCERT notes on the topic ‘ Sanchi Stupa & Lion Capital’ are useful for the UPSC preparation.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.

 - One of the finest examples of Mauryan sculpture.

 - Located at Sarnath, near Varanasi.
 Commissioned by Emperor Ashoka.
 Built-in 250 BCE.

 - Made of polished sandstone.
 The surface is heavily polished.

 - Currently, the pillar is in its original place but the capital is on display at the Sarnath Museum.

 - It was commissioned to commemorate the first sermon of the Buddha or the Dharmachakrapravartana at Sarnath.